Who were the victims of the Texas church shooting?

 The Ward Family

-Joann Ward was attending church services with her children when the gunman opened fire.
+Joann Ward, 30, was attending church services with her children when the gunman opened fire.

-Relatives confirmed that Ward and her young daughters, Brook, 5, and Emily, 7, were killed.
+Relatives confirmed that Ward and her young daughters, Brooke, 5, and Emily, 7, were killed.

 Nearly half of the victims of the mass shooting were children.

-Note: CORRECTION (Nov.
-8, 2:04 p.m.): An earlier version of this article misspelled the first name of one of the victims.
-Her name is Brooke Ward, not Brook.